dhellmann/pymotw-3/source/select/index.rst

    waiting for the next event
      timed out, do some other work here

-And the client output is:
+And this is the client output:

 ::